 Untreated melanoma grows downward into deeper layers of skin.
 It may enter the lymph vessels and spread to distant parts of the body.1 The term for the spread of cancer cells from the original skin tumor to other parts of the body is metastasis.
-This is when the skin cancer has spread to the lymph nodes.
+This is when the melanoma is spreading to the lymph nodes.

-What happens when skin cancer spreads to the lymph nodes?
+What happens when melanoma spreads to the lymph nodes?